Normal force

 In mechanics, the normal force $F_N$ is the component of a contact force that is perpendicular to the surface that an object contacts.
-In this instance normal is used in the geometric sense and means perpendicular, as opposed to the meaning "ordinary" or "expected".
+In this instance, the word normal is used in the geometric sense and means perpendicular, as opposed to its common meaning of "ordinary" or "expected".
 A person standing still on a platform is acted upon by gravity, which would pull them down towards the Earth's core unless there were a countervailing force from the resistance of the platform's molecules, a force which is named the "normal force".

 The normal force is one type of ground reaction force.
 If the person stands on a slope and does not sink into the ground or slide downhill, the total ground reaction force can be divided into two components: a normal force perpendicular to the ground and a frictional force parallel to the ground.
 In another common situation, if an object hits a surface with some speed, and the surface can withstand the impact, the normal force provides for a rapid deceleration, which will depend on the flexibility of the surface and the object.